 Flexible spending accounts are also a great way to reduce your taxable income while paying for certain expenses on a tax-advantaged basis.
 Participants should give a lot of thought to their annual contributions before making any deferrals though, as these accounts are typically “use it or lose it.”
 Create a budget of expected costs to ensure you don’t over-contribute.
 FSA accounts are owned by the employer and cannot be withdrawn or accessed if you change jobs.

-Some employers may now offer a ‘rollover’ feature for participants to roll over up to $500 to a new plan year.
-Another possibility is a grace period to use additional funds before they are lost.
+Some employers may now offer a ‘rollover’ feature for participants to roll over up to $550 to a new plan year.
+Another possibility is a grace period to use additional funds.
 These options are up the employer, and can only be used for health FSAs.
 Contact your HR department to learn more about your options.

 The dependent care FSA is a unique benefit not available in health savings accounts.
-Although there are instances where adults can be claimed as a dependent, for most, qualified dependents will be your children under age 13.
+Although sometimes adults can be dependents for tax purposes, for most, qualified dependents will be your children under 13.
 The main caveat is that eligible expenses must be incurred to enable you (and a spouse, if married) to work, look for work, or enroll in school full time.
 Assuming that’s the case, babysitters, summer day camp, and after school programs could all qualify for reimbursement.
 Consult the IRS guidelines for details on eligibility and qualified expenses.

 HSA vs. FSA: Which is right for you?

-Assuming you are eligible for a HSA and your employer offers a FSA, weigh your options before making a decision.
+Assuming you are eligible for a health savings account and your employer offers a flexible spending account, weigh your options before making a decision.
 Although HSAs offer more flexibility, having a high deductible health plan is not right for everyone.
 Individuals that are younger, single, and in good health typically benefit the most from a HDHP and HSA combination.
-For families, it may make more sense to opt for a lower deductible health plan and use a health FSA for co-pays and dental expenses.
+For families, it may make more sense to opt for a lower deductible health plan and use a health FSA for copays and dental expenses.
 The dependent care FSA can also provide significant savings for those with young children.